krrish-v/vakta/README.md

-# Vakta 0.0.1
+# Vakta 0.0.1 - AI-powered voice learning platform designed to assist individuals with visual impairments.

-Introducing a new desktop app designed specifically for blind individuals.
-Using voice-activated search, the app provides users with seamless access to a wide range of information.
+Introducing a new desktop app designed specifically for individuals with visual impairments.
+Using voice-activated search, the app provides users with seamless access to a wide range of information,

 ### Features